Make it possible to treat objects as falsy in order to make NullObjects more convenient

 It's one of a few things which cannot be reimplemented using ruby itself, so there is no possibility to construct a gem as a PoC

-#1 Updated by Charles Nutter about 2 years ago
+#1 Updated by Charles Nutter over 2 years ago

 I think you might have submitted this before, but I'd like to enter my strong opposition to this.